 - Wheat contains gluten which has over recent decade proven to be a trigger for food sensitivities.
 Wheat intolerance, separate from coeliac disease is a major source of bloating and gas, and wheat is also high in FODMAP group Fructans.

 - Garlic & onion.
 These guys contain very high amounts of vegetable fructans, which are FODMAPs and for the small amount of people with sensitive bowls, they can trigger bloating.

 - Sugar alcohols.
 These are natural substances that are being very commonly used to replace sugar in our war on sugar.
-Inlcude xylitol, Sorbitol and mannitol.
+They include xylitol, Sorbitol and mannitol.
 Another one on the FODMAP list.
-Consuming large amounts of sugar free gum can cause bloating gas and diarrhea.
+Consuming large amounts of sugar free gum can cause bloating gas and diarrhoea.

 - Dairy.
 Milk, yoghurt and cheese all contain lactose and about 75% of the worlds population cannot break down lactose, the sugar found in milk.
 This lactose intolerance can cause bloating, gas, cramping and diarrhoea.

 There you have it - a list of foods that are most likely the cause of your bloating.